-In some instances, a company operating a ship or platform takes observations/measurements for its own use and makes them available on the GTS without much participation from a PMO.
-The installation, maintenance and training on the meteorological and oceanographic equipment may be done under contract.
+In some instances, a company (usually oil or gas) operating a ship or platform takes observations/measurements for its own use and makes them available on the GTS without much participation from a PMO.
+The installation, maintenance and training on the metoceanmeteorological and oceanographic equipment may be done under contract.
 In cases where the vessel/station was not recruited by a PMO, efforts should be made to ensure that the relevant metadata are made available through the appropriate WMO channels.